 Just because the weather is cooler doesn’t mean that the plants don’t need water regularly!
 Water your garden a couple times a week if you don’t get rain.
 Water your fall garden early in the morning when sunlight is weakest.
 This gives foliage several hours to dry before nightfall.
 Wet leaves overnight can lead to disease.
 And don’t get me started in the annoying snails!

 Water deeply so that you reach roots.
-One way to reduce outdoor water usage is to make sure your are watering your fall plants efficiently and not losing it to evaporation.
+One way to reduce outdoor water usage is to make sure you are watering your fall plants efficiently and not losing it to evaporation.
 Deep watering also encourages a deeper root system in your plants.

 How much sun does a fall garden need?

 Take a look around at the surrounding landscaping and try to decide which areas are going to be getting the most sunlight.
-The angle of the sun changes as we move from summer into fall so make sure you are planting the taller plants in back or your tiny lettuces and radishes will be stuck in the shade.
+The angle of the sun changes as we move from summer into fall so make sure you are planting the taller plants in the back or your tiny lettuces and radishes will be stuck in the shade.

 Many fall vegetables will tolerate some shade, however, all vegetables still need at least some sun to grow and thrive.
 How do you know if your garden is getting enough sun?
-The easiest way to just go outside and check it morning, afternoon and at dinner time.
+The easiest way is to just go outside and check it morning, afternoon, and at dinner time.
 However, you can invest in a sun meter to do the work for you.
 Most vegetables and herbs require at least six hours of sunlight a day to grow.